Christmas in Indonesia

 Most Indonesian television channels broadcast Christmas themed musical concerts.
 An annual Christmas celebration event, held by the Indonesian Government, is always broadcast by the state-owned television channel 'TVRI'.
 The most popular Hollywood movies broadcasted in Indonesian during Christmas are the Home Alone series!

-In Indonesia, Santa Claus is also very popular and is called 'Sinterklass' (that's because Indonesia used to be ruled by Holland).
+In Indonesia, Santa Claus is also very popular and is called 'Sinterklass' (that's because Indonesia used to be ruled by The Netherlands).
 Sinterklass brings presents to children on Christmas Day - and you also might see him in shopping malls, etc.!
 Exchanging presents is common among Christians in Indonesia.

 Cookies are a must-have food during Christmas in Indonesia.
 Some popular types of cookies include 'Nastar' a butter cookie with pineapple jam filling, cheese cookies called 'Kastengel' and 'Putri Salju' or 'Snow White' cookies, a butter cookie covered with powdered sugar and cheese!